Matthew Highmore

-Matthew Highmore (born February 27, 1996) is a Canadian professional ice hockey player who is a forward for the New York Islanders of the National Hockey League (NHL).
-He has previously played for the Chicago Blackhawks, Vancouver Canucks, St. Louis Blues, and Ottawa Senators.
+Matthew Highmore (born February 27, 1996) is a Canadian professional ice hockey player who is a forward for the Hamilton Hammers of the American Hockey League (AHL).
+He has previously played in the National Hockey League for the Chicago Blackhawks, Vancouver Canucks, St. Louis Blues, and Ottawa Senators.

 Playing career

 Amateur

 Highmore was drafted eighth overall by the Saint John Sea Dogs of the Quebec Major Junior Hockey League (QMJHL) in the 2012 QMJHL entry draft.
+He made his Sea Dogs debut in the following 2012–13 season, missing the first half of the season due to a shoulder injury.
+In 30 games, he scored four goals and five assists for nine points.
+The Sea Dogs made the playoffs but were bounced in the first round by the Halifax Mooseheads.
+In four playoff games, Highmore went scoreless.
+In his second season with the team in 2013–14, he appeared in 68 games, scoring 19 goals and 50 points.
+However, his team failed to qualify for the postseason.
 He was named one of the team's alternate captains during the 2014–15 season.
+He put up 11 goals and 24 points in 62 games.
+The Sea Dogs qualified for the postseason and faced the Baie-Comeau Drakkar in the first round.
+The Drakkar beat the Sea Dogs and in the five games in the series, Highmore recorded one assist.

+Highmore led his team in scoring during the 2015–16 season, tallying 22 goals and 75 points in 65 games.
+The Sea Dogs advanced to the semifinals in the postseason, only to fall to the Shawinigan Cataractes.
+In 17 playoff games, Highmore registered nine goals and 20 points.
 At the end of the 2016–17 season, Highmore was named Sea Dogs MVP and was awarded the Pepsi Top Scorer Award for the second year in a row, after netting 34 goals and 89 total points.
 He finished third in playoff scoring, behind teammate Mathieu Joseph and Alex Barré-Boulet of the Blainville-Boisbriand Armada, which Saint John defeated to win the President's Cup as league champions.
 They advanced to the 2017 Memorial Cup where, as QMJHL champions, they faced the champions of the Ontario Hockey League (OHL) and Western Hockey League, along with the tournament's host.
 They lost in the semi-final to the OHL champion Erie Otters.